 Classes and Events

 We will continue to offer virtual and online classes where possible.
-In-person classes may resume with a few prudent restrictions.
-Due to the need for social distancing, social events such as open makes, hackathons, and game nights will remain exclusively online.
+In-person classes have resumed with a few prudent restrictions.

 For in-person classes, we have taken the following measures to maintain safety.